FrederikBanke/dotfiles/README.md

 # esc = capslock
 ```

-Monitor keys with `keyd monitor` to get the names.
+Monitor keys with `sudo keyd monitor` to get the names.

 Reload the config with `sudo keyd reload`.